GeminiDRSoftware/astrodata/CONTRIBUTING.md

 Pull request are also managed on the `astrodata` [GitHub page](https://github.com/GeminiDRSoftware/astrodata/issues).
-Pull requests (PR's) let you contribute directly to the `astrodata` codebase with code, documentation, or anything else _you've_ written!
-These may seem more intimidating than an issue, but the only real difference is that you are contributing code.
+Pull requests (PR's) let you contribute directly to the `astrodata` codebase with code, documentation, or anything else _you've_ written.

 Otherwise, the process is basically the same; contributers weigh in, the situation is discussed as needed, and at the end of the discussion the code is improved.
 There's no "finality" to a PR.
 There is always time to dicuss the changes as carefully as with an issue.

-If this still feels too complicated or intimidating, feel free to raise an issue or contact a maintainer directly.

 **See [GitHub's guide to contributing through PRs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)** for more information about how to start a PR.